A Terrible Vengeance: Plot

 Danilo and Katerina attend the wedding of the Cossack yesaul Gorobets's son in a neighborhood of Kiev.
 During the celebration, the yesaul brings out two holy icons, at the sight of which a stranger transforms into a sorcerer and disappears.
 As soon as Katerina's father arrives at her and Danilo's home the next morning, he demands that she explain her late return the previous night.
 In the ensuing fight, Katerina's father shoots Danilo in the arm before she intervenes and begs them to forgive one another.

 Katerina tells Danilo she had a dream the previous night about a sorcerer who wants to marry her.
 Danilo discovers that the sorcerer is her own father and realizes he is the Antichrist.
 The Cossacks capture her father and chain him in the cellar of Danilo and Katerina's house, but he convinces Katerina to release him.

 A group of Poles, organized by the sorcerer, come to take Danilo's land, but they are struck down one by one by him and his fellow Cossacks.
 At the end of the battle, the sorcerer shoots Danilo dead from behind a tree.
 Katerina has a dream about her son being killed, wakes up from the nightmare, and finds the baby dead in its cradle.

 Katerina turns mad until a traveler stops at her house one day and appears to bring her back to sanity.
 But when he claims that Danilo once told him to marry her should Danilo die, Katerina recognizes him as the sorcerer and tries to stab him, but he gets hold of the knife, kills her and flees on horseback.

-A miracle happens: both the Crimea and the Carpathians become visible from Kiev.
+A miracle happens: both the Crimea and the Carpathians become visible from Kyiv.
 As clouds clear off towering Mount Kriváň, the sorcerer sees a hulking knight with a boy on a horse riding down its slopes.
 He pleads with a starets at the Kiev Monastery of the Caves to help him, but they will not, for the sorcerer is already damned, so the sorcerer kills the starets.
 The knight catches up with the sorcerer and casts him into an abyss where corpses of his ancestors await to eternally gnaw on his body.

+In the epilogue, a blind kobzar sings of two knights in service of king Stephen Báthory, Ivan and Petro.
+Petro betrays his friend and throws him and his baby son off a cliff.
+Ivan asks God for a revenge: to make one of Petro's descendant such a villain that all his ancestors would suffer in Hell, and let Ivan's spirit to eventually throw him into abyss.
+God grants this "terrible vengeance", but for Ivan's vengefulness his spirit is doomed to forever haunt the mountains.